 Pro Naturally creates fast and small programs

-Because of its natural syntax and low level nature, assembly language allows creating of really small and fast programs.
+Because of its natural syntax and low-level nature, assembly language programs are typically really small and fast.

-Unlike other programming languages, in assembly language it is really hard a slow and over-bloated program to be created.
+Unlike other programming languages, in assembly language it is really hard to create a slow and over-bloated program.

 Con Difficult learning curve

 Starting off as a beginner with assembly language could prove very daunting.
 I suggest learning a high level language first (e.g. C) to get a good grasp of programming - especially dealing with bits, bytes, numbers, accessing memory with pointers (which is why I suggest C).

 Then once that person is comfortable writing C (or whatever high level language) programs, they would find moving to assembler a little less of a "What the hell?!!!" experience.

 Con Rarely a requirement or used in professional employment